 The different finishes of Damascus steel will also change how it wears over time.
 Our bead blast finish will show wear quicker than the other finishes, but it does have a unique matte look to it.
 Our acid finish will lighten up as time goes by to resemble a fantastic dull polish.
 The polish finish has a high shine to it that can also dull through everyday wear.
-Our Lifetime Warranty covers the finish of the rings and they can be restored to a like new state at any time.
+Our Warranty covers the finish of the rings and they can be restored to a like new state at any time during the warranty period.

 How do I clean my Damascus steel ring?

 Damascus Steel rings need no special care.
 Although harsh chemicals and salt water should be avoided, as long as they don't contain meteorite, they can be cleaned with regular jewelry cleaner.
 If your ring does contain meteorite please refer to the meteorite cleaning instructions.

 Damascus steel rings offer a wide variety of customizations.
 They can include exterior inlays using materials such as meteorite, dinosaur bone, antler, carbon fiber, guitar string, or many other materials.
 They can also have interior sleeves made of exotic hardwood, bold Cerakote colors, or even precious metals such as gold or platinum.
 If you would like to make a custom Damascus Steel ring reach out to us via our Custom Ring Quote.